Mainstream shonens are bad by default.

 Even Dragon ball makes fun of it at this point.

-For this one, i’m going to use a comparison with the psychologial concept of “love at first sight”.
-Love at frst sight happens because we meet a person for a short time and in that short time we only see possitive aspects of them.
+For this one, i’m going to use a comparison with the psychological concept of “love at first sight”.
+Love at first sight happens because we meet a person for a short time and in that short time we only see positive aspects of them.
 As we do not see that person anymore, our brain tries to fill the rest of their personality.
 If our impression was bad it will fill it with bad things, but if it was good it will fill it with good things, in alignment with our own, until the person seems perfect.
 The illusion only breaks when you know the person better.

 That’s why the less personality traits; the more unidimensional a character is; the more chances to become popular.
-And that’s why mainstream shonen characters will commonly be unidimensional.
-They usually have one main characteristic that’s hyperbolized and maybe one secondary trait, and that’s everything people need.
+And that’s why mainstream shonen characters will commonly be unidimensional/bidimensional.
+They usually have one main characteristic that is hyperbolized and maybe one secondary trait, and that’s everything people need.
 More than that and you’ll begin to have people not liking them because they couldn’t idealize it, or not understanding or liking the character because they think they’re contradictory (you know, like a real person) or will have difficulty identifying the character if they don’t have one hyperbolized trait.
 Remember that anything you include that has some complexity means a number of spectators that you lose.

-Some characters manage to obtain some other trait, but it’s usually because the anime gets so many frigging episodes, and so many filler, that at some point another trait is introduced, but I hardly consider a character can be called tridimensional if this doesn’t happen until a hundred of episodes have passed.
+Some of those shonen characters manage to obtain some other personality trait, but it’s usually because the anime gets so many frigging episodes, and so many filler, that at some point another trait is introduced, but I hardly consider a character can be called tridimensional if this doesn’t happen until a hundred of episodes have passed.
 Also in those circumstances, when an anime is so long that it spans 10 years of emission, the spectators end up getting old enough that they begin to read seinen, so those shonens tend to try to make things a little more adult when they do their later arcs to adapt to it.

 I have an anecdote about this with my own comic.
 I introduced at the beginning a hunter who was established as a “lone wolf”; she was a hunter who tended to go hunt alone, and even when she did it with her team, she tended to charge the monsters.
 At some point I made a special episode telling how her team came to be.
 Even when they met she was a lone wolf, who just left her team behind to go for the big prey alone.
 Then, the team ends up surrounded by a great number of monsters, too much for them, and she tells her partners to fight together as a team under her command, to which some characters look at her in disbelief, and one even refuses.